pumasecurity/nymeria/src/other_examples/upload_to_big3_storage/README.md

 # Upload to Big 3 Storage Services

-This directory contains a minimally-viable codebase for cloud functions uploading files to cloud storage using the following Workload Identity Federation integrations:
+This directory contains a minimally-viable codebase for cloud functions that upload files to the cloud storage services of the other providers using the following Workload Identity Federation integrations:

 - Azure uploading files to AWS S3 (by establishing trust via JWTs)
 - Azure uploading files to Google Cloud Storage (by establishing trust via JWTs)